joejenett/bulltown/_posts/2024-09-16-bulltown-updates-09-16-24.md

 comments: true
 ---
 <p>
 You may have noticed the journal is now searchable, implemented a fews weeks back.
 More recently in addition to working on <a href="https://bulltown.neocities.org/">bulltown.neo</a>, I added a ’link to us’ section on the <a href="links/">links</a> page, which includes new button choices.
-As always, the links page button wall and <a href="/webgarden/">webgarden</a> are both steadily growing.
+As always, the <a href="links/">links</a> page button wall and the<a href="/webgarden/">webgarden</a> are both steadily growing.
 </p>
 <p>
 In other words, I’ve been having an s*load of fun with <em>bulltown</em> lately!